Flux-driven delocalization transition in disordered topological insulator nanowires: Methods

-In addition to the propagating states, for which $k_\ell\in\mathbb{R}$, we can also include evanescent states~\cite{cahay1990influence,bandyopadhyay1991role}, for which $k_\ell=i\kappa_\ell$ and $\Psi_\mu(z,\varphi)\sim e^{-\kappa_{\ell} z}$, in the calculation.
-These states are excluded from the final computation of the transmission and reflection matrices, as they do not carry current, but they affect the transmission and reflection coefficients of the propagating states.
-The primary effect of these states becomes significant only when the chemical potential is close enough to the bottom of an excited subband, otherwise, they decay too rapidly to have a noticeable influence~\cite{tamura1991conductance}.
+Finally, we include the leading evanescent states in the scattering calculation.
+These modes have imaginary momentum, \(k_\ell=i\kappa_\ell\), and decay as \(\Psi_\mu(z,\varphi)\sim e^{-\kappa_\ell z}\).
+Since they do not carry current, they are excluded from the final transmission and reflection matrices entering the Landauer formula.
+Nevertheless, they modify the scattering amplitudes of the propagating modes, especially when the chemical potential lies close to the bottom of an excited subband \cite{cahay1990influence,bandyopadhyay1991role,tamura1991conductance}.

-\emph{\bfseries Conclusions.}--- We demonstrated how the conductance of a topological insulator nanowire (TINW) scales with the nanowire length in the presence of disorder.
-Furthermore, we analyzed its behavior as a function of the magnetic flux and chemical potential, providing insights into the interplay between WAL and helical modes.
-Our central result is the extraction of the localization length $\xi$ as a function of the dimensionless flux, $\eta$, and the identification of the associated critical scaling exponent, highlighting the universality of the delocalization transition.